MylesJClayton/floret-tools/README.md

 Sometimes the scanner will save CT scans with the extension .ISQ;1.
 ISQ filetype can be opened by the itk library but the reader fails when given an ISQ;1 file.
 The ISQsemicolonremover.py script can either remove ;1 from the filenames or make a copy, saving the original.
 The latter is recommended and is the default, but the -r or --rename argumant can be given and the process is much faster and easier on storage.

+It is recommended that you either:
+1) Run the semicolon remover on original files in the default mode, so a copy is made.
+2) Or you can manually make a copy in suitable place before running the remove script.

 The semicolon remover script must be run seperately (before RunWorkflow.py) if your files have extension .ISQ;1

 ## Arguments